vishvAsa/vishvAsa.github.io/content/conversations/YT/misc/qualifications_mode.md

 title = "Qualifications & mode"
 +++

+## Purpose
+> How does your criticism of others be it other sampradayas or other people in sva-sampradaya help you in your Atma-yAtra? - Vij

+The same way it helped yAmuna, rAmAnuja, deshika, KSV etc..

 ## shAstrArtha debate
 > If there is any controversy or dispute, you should participate in a proper shastrartha (scholarly debate) there instead of uploading trivial and unnecessary videos on YouTube.
 > - @रंजनमंडल-छ5प